kubabuda/sw_api/README.md

 If functions provided by external libraries (like DB access) are needed:
 - create interface of what is needed in BusinessLogic
 - implement interface in respective project
-- connect these two in dependecny injection bootstrapper in API configuration
+- connect these two in dependency injection bootstrapper in API configuration

 ### Authorization